gabrielp-05/Unzipper/README.md

   - Compile both scripts into an executable to be installed on a users computer ✔
   - Add support for more file types (e.g. .rar, .7z) ✔

--Note:
+- Note:
-  -When uninstalling or updating, remove the key in "Computer\HKEY_CLASSES_ROOT\Directory\Background\shell\Unzipper"
+  - When uninstalling or updating, remove the key in "Computer\HKEY_CLASSES_ROOT\Directory\Background\shell\Unzipper"